Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Constitutive modeling of inelastic materials

 \section{Constitutive modeling of inelastic materials}

 In this section, we briefly review the generalized constitutive framework for inelastic materials at finite strains by \citet{holthusen2023inelastic,holthusen2025generalized}, which can be seen as an equivalence to the framework of Generalized Standard Materials \citep{halphen1975materiaux}.
-The framework employs the multiplicative decomposition of the deformation gradient and is based on two fundamental scalar-valued quantities, the elastic potential $\psi$ and an inelastic potential $\omega$ \citep{holthusen2024theory}.
+The framework employs the multiplicative decomposition of the deformation gradient and is based on two fundamental scalar-valued quantities, the free energy $\psi$ and an dissipation potential $\omega$ \citep{holthusen2024theory}.

+\textbf{Multiplicative decomposition.} The general assumption of multiplicative decomposition is applied on the deformation gradient $\vec{F}$, resulting into an elastic part $\vec{F}_e$ and inelastic part $\vec{F}_i$, i.e., $\vec{F} = \vec{F}_e \vec{F}_i$.